ericallam/docrails/guides/source/testing.md

 * `flash` - Any objects living in the flash.
 * `session` - Any object living in session variables.

 As is the case with normal Hash objects, you can access the values by referencing the keys by string.
-You can also reference them by symbol name, except for `assigns`. 例：
+You can also reference them by symbol name, except for `assigns`.
+For example:

 ```ruby
 flash["gordon"]               flash[:gordon]